Academic Calendar

 Pre- or corequisite(s): None

-Provides students with foundational concepts and skills for responding to common criminal justice situations.
-Students learn and apply communication, teamwork, and leadership concepts and strategies; apply problem-solving, conflict, and ethical decision-making models; and examine their own strengths and weaknesses using personality assessment instruments.
+Provides foundational concepts and skills for responding to common criminal justice situations.
+Apply communication, teamwork, and leadership concepts and strategies, and problem-solving, conflict, and ethical decision-making models.
+Examine strengths and weaknesses to facilitate employment opportunities.

 CRIM 310